michalsn13/Advanced_Linear_Models/README.md

 # Advanced_Linear_Models
-Reports and R code for polish Advanced Linear Models course
+R code for polish Advanced Linear Models 2021/22 course.
+Not much but it was a honest work.